Cifas: Immigration Act 2014

 In 2014, the Immigration Act became law.
 Cifas was named as the sole provider of Home Office Immigration Data and launched the Cifas Immigration Portal (CIP) in December 2014.
 All current account-providing banks and building societies in the UK are required to use the CIP to access the Home Office data on disqualified persons.
-The data was implicated in the "Windrush Scandal".
-Complaints about this should be sent to The Home Office:
+The data was implicated in the Windrush scandal.